MattDodsonEnglish/English-Learning-Wiki/README.md

    `1) Your mother in law.
 2. A troll on a forum.
 4. Your boss.
 3. a reader of a
        CLI utility you wrote 5.
 A language exam.`

-  I don't care that about your grade on a language exam, and an angry customer or a confused reader of an API document that you wrote definetely won't.
+  I don't care that about your grade on a language exam.
+I suppose I should, because people pay me to care about their language, but I don't, and an angry customer or a confused reader of an API document that you wrote definetely won't.

-  I have more sympathy for this one.
-Many people are very shy about their foreign language.
-However, many people are shy in their first language too!
-A mistake is not the end of the world.
-Other's can't access a community or teacher.
-At least they could participate in online discussions about topics that interest them.
+  I have more sympathy for people who struggle with this one.
+  Many people are very shy about their foreign language, and they guard it like a secret.
+Well, people are shy in all languages!
+Realize a mistake is not the end of the world.
+Someone who really cares about the trivial language mistakes of others is also someone who is extremely unlikely to be intersting to communicate with.
+Other people may not be shy but they can't access a community or teacher.
+One suggestion is to participate in online discussions about topics that interest them.

 * **Ownership of their Learning.** This combines all of the above.
 You must